 Common Symptoms of TMJ

 Dr. Welinsky will evaluate all aspects of your occlusal system during a thorough dental exam to determine the cause of your bite problem and appropriate treatment.
-Dr. Welinsky can identify any deficiency in the bite or stress in the jaw joints, using this information to personalize your treatment and ensure that your results will provide a lasting, comfortable smile.
+Dr. Welinsky can identify any deficiency in the bite or stress in the jaw joints.
+He uses this information to personalize your treatment and ensure that your results will provide a lasting, comfortable smile.

-As a conservative option, Dr. Welinsky may often recommend the use of a mouth guard or dental splint to alleviate specific symptoms of TMJ disorder.
-A mouth guard or splint is often the first step, used early in treatment and not needed as a long-term solution.
+As a conservative option, Dr. Welinsky may often recommend a mouthguard or dental splint to alleviate specific symptoms of TMJ disorder.
+A mouthguard or splint is often the first step, used early in treatment and not needed as a long-term solution.
 A dental split can be helpful to help identify a comfortable and stable bite position.

 Bite Correction